shih-hao-tseng/SLSpy/README.md

   ``An Input-Output Parameterization of Stabilizing Controllers: Amidst Youla and System Level Synthesis,'' *IEEE Control Systems Letters*, 2019

 ## Applicable Scenario
-Currently, SLSpy can handle a linear time invariant (LTI) system by synthsizing finite impulse response (FIR) controller using SLS/IOP.
-It is possible to deal with linear time variant (LTV) system under SLSpy framework by introducing customized system model, controller model, and synthesizer.
+Currently, SLSpy can handle a linear time-invariant (LTI) system by synthesizing finite impulse response (FIR) controller using SLS/IOP.
+It is possible to deal with linear time-variant (LTV) system under SLSpy framework by introducing customized system model, controller model, and synthesizer.

-The way SLSpy works is to express trasfer matrices as a list.
+The way SLSpy works is to express transfer matrices as a list.
 For example, an FIR transfer matrix <b>Φ</b> with the z-transform

 <b>Φ</b> = Σ_{t=0}^T Φ[t] z^{-t}